Better Together: Meet the Environmental Leaders Committed to Sustainability Innovation in the Beverage SectorAugust 29, 2019 | BIER

 Brown-Forman’s operations and markets span the globe—and the collective environmental expertise of their BIER representatives spans more than 120 years.

 Andy Battjes, Director of EH&S, represents his company and fellow cohorts on the Steering Committee.
-He’s also co-leader for the Water working group, as well as a valued contributor to the Energy & Climate working group.
+He’s also co-leader for the Water working group, as well as a valued contributor to the Energy & Climate and Benchmarking working groups.
 A leadership presence within BIER since Brown-Forman joined shortly after BIER’s inception, Andy has played a pivotal role in building the foundation of BIER’s performance in watershed context efforts.

-Other Brown-Forman environmental leaders who are an integral part of BIER include: Corden Porter, Environmental Performance & Safety Manager; Dan Naes, Director of Distillery Operations; Suzette Carty, Manager Environmental Sustainability; Jennifer O’Neil, Manager Corporate Responsibility; Rachel Nally, Environmental Senior Specialist; and Rob Frederick, Vice President Director of Corporate Responsibility.
+Other Brown-Forman environmental leaders who are an integral part of BIER include: Corden Porter, Environmental Performance and Safety Manager; Dan Naes, Director of Distillery Operations; Suzette Carty, Senior Manager Environmental Sustainability; Jennifer O’Neil, Corporate Communications and Reporting Manager; Rachel Nally, Environmental Senior Specialist; and Rob Frederick, Vice President and Director of Corporate Brand and Communications.

 Like all our member companies, Carlsberg Group has ambitious sustainability aspirations – having launched their new program vision “Together Toward ZERO” in 2017.
 The company joined BIER in 2009 and Eskild Andersen has been with us ever since.

 Eskild has been working in the food and beverage sector for two decades, spending the majority of his tenure with Carlsberg Group.
 Today, he’s the company’s Group Environmental Manager and serves as the Steering Committee representative to BIER.
-He also lends his insights to BIER’s Energy & Climate Change and Benchmarking working groups, and was a proud host of our spring 2018 BIER Roundtable meeting in Copenhagen.
+He also lends his insights to BIER’s Energy & Climate Change and Benchmarking working groups.

 Constellation Brands, like all our member companies, has an unwavering commitment to sustainability and responsibility—something that fuels their representatives’ work within BIER.